penni88/research-dropout-prediction/README.md

-# Predicting Participant Dropout in Longitudinal Research Studies
+# Predicting participant dropout in longitudinal research studies

 ## Overview
 Participant dropout is one of the most costly challenges in longitudinal research.